 While you work to improve your credit, it pays to shop around for auto insurance coverage, because you can still save money, even if you’re considered a high-risk driver.
-CarInsurance.com data show the average driver with bad credit can trim $2,000 from their yearly policy cost.
+CarInsurance.com data show that drivers with bad credit can trim $2,000 from their yearly policy cost, on average.

 Insurers use different methods to assess risk and price policies, so no two companies will raise your rates the same amount.
-By comparing rates from multiple carriers will save you, can see which one has the lowest price.
+By comparing rates from multiple carriers, you can see which one has the lowest price.
 But not all insurance companies are the same.
 Here we’ll explain the benefits and drawbacks of comparing rates from a variety of carriers.

 Companies that don’t do credit checks

 For drivers with bad credit, it may seem like the best way to get cheap rates is to find an insurance company that doesn’t look at credit scores.
 That’s not typically the best route to take.

 Auto insurers who don’t check credit specialize in high-risk drivers.
 These drivers cost insurers more than drivers with good credit and clean records, because they are more likely to file more claims that insures have to pay.
 That means even though these companies skip a credit check, they may still be more expensive than traditional carriers, says Penny Gusner, CarInsurance.com consumer analyst.

 “If you have bad credit, the best way to find the cheapest rates is to compare quotes from traditional companies as well as those that cater to high-risk drivers,” says Gusner.
 “Each insurer uses its own formula to set rates.
 So a traditional company that has a low surcharge for bad credit may be less expensive than a company that primarily serves high-risk drivers and doesn’t do a credit check.”